Installation

 ./install.sh -n -c -d - will install both - data and client node components.

-Check cluster/indices status and Elasticsearch version
+Check cluster/indices status and Data Node version

 curl -s -u $CREDENTIAL localhost:9200/_cluster/health?pretty